latifyildirim/Hands-On-AWS/2023_02_17_CloudFront/README.md

 - Select newly created record's flag and hit the "create record" tab seen bottom

-- go to the target domain name "[your DNS name].net" on browser
+- go to the target domain name "begis.link" on browser

 - check it si working with "https protocol"